syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ## How to add Symbol into the Stencil

-[Symbol](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.Symbol.html) is used to visualize the elements in Stencil which can be created using following ways:
+The [Symbol](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.Symbol.html) is used to visualize the elements in Stencil that can be created using the following ways:

- * Using Diagram Elements
+ * Using the Diagram Elements
  * SymbolViewModel

- The Stencil's [SymbolSource](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.Stencil~SymbolSource.html) property is used to define the data source as a collection of objects (symbol,node,connector....), which needs to be populated as Symbols.
+ The Stencil's [SymbolSource](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.Stencil~SymbolSource.html) property is used to define the data source as a collection of objects (symbol,node,connector....) that needs to be populated as Symbols.

-### Using Diagram Elements
+### Using the Diagram Elements

-Diagram elements such as [Node](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.NodeViewModel.html), [Connector](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectorViewModel.html) and [Group](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.GroupViewModel.html) can be used to visualize the Symbol.
+Diagram elements such as [Node](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.NodeViewModel.html), [Connector](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectorViewModel.html), and [Group](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.GroupViewModel.html) can be used to visualize the Symbol.

 {% tabs %}
 {% highlight xaml %}